BA (Hons) in Procurement and Supply Chain Management

 Equip yourself with the skillset required to operate in the rapidly evolving procurement and supply chain sector.

-Why study Procurement and Supply Chain Management at Griffith College?
+Why choose Procurement and Supply Chain Management at Griffith College?

-• Develop technical and interpersonal skills such as digital and numerical literacy, commercial awareness, critical thinking, teamwork, time management and presentation skills.
+• Develop technical and interpersonal skills, including digital and numerical literacy, commercial acumen, critical thinking, teamwork, time management, and presentation prowess.

 • Further your career or postgraduate study options with a choice of elective modules in the final year/award stage.